Disclosure (1994) – Review

 2 1/2 Stars

-Disclosure is a sleek, sexual thriller with a well polished script that lets both Douglas and Moore shine in equal measures.
-Moore’s at the hight of her acting prowess here playing a character exploiting her position of power over a former lover who once burnt here for a more stable life.
-The film delves into some silly virtual reality sequence late in the third act, but is otherwise a solid tale presented as a 1990’s neo-hitchcockian thriller.
+Disclosure is a sleekly produced sexual thriller with a well-polished script that lets both Michael Douglas and Demi Moore shine in equal measure.
+Moore’s at the height of her acting prowess here, playing a character exploiting her position of power over a former lover who once burned here for a more stable life.
+The film delves into some silly virtual reality sequence late in the third act, but is otherwise a solid tale presented as a 1990’s neo-Hitchcockian thriller

 Leave a Reply